jmooring/hvm/README.md

 **promptForEdition** (`bool`)

-By default, the `hvm use` and `hvm install` commands prompt you to specify an edition as well as a version.
-To always use the `defaultEdition` instead of prompting for the edition, set this value to `false`.
+Whether `hvm use` and `hvm install` prompt for an edition when you omit the edition from the command.
+Setting this to `false` instructs `hvm` to select the `defaultEdition` instead.
 The default is `true`.

 **sortAscending** (`bool`)